-This dynamic artist began her professional career in New England, where she sang with The Boston Early Music Festival, SoHIP, Boston Opera Collaborative, and Boston Metro Opera.
-She has made three premiere recordings of Thomas Oboe Lee’s song cycles at WGBH, and has also premiered works by M.C.
-Warwick, B.P Herrington, and Gregory Spears.
-A resident apprentice artist for Charlottesville Opera during Summer 2019, Stapleton's versatility extends to the pop and jazz styles as well, crediting her with multiple performances alongside jazz pianist Paul English.
+This dynamic artist began her professional career began in New England, where she sang with The Boston Early Music Festival, SoHIP, Boston Opera Collaborative, and Boston Metro Opera.
+She has recorded three new song cycles by Thomas Oboe Lee at WGBH, and has also premiered works by M.C.
+Warwick and Gregory Spears at Houston Grand Opera.
+A resident Apprentice Artist with Charlottesville Opera during Summer 2019, Stapleton’s versatility extends to contemporary commercial music (i.e. musical theater/pop/jazz), as well, crediting her with regular performances as the featured vocalist alongside jazz pianist Paul English.

 “An artist of clarity, power, and much expressivity...
 I found her glamorous presence on stage mesmerizing, her voice melodious when it had to blend with others in an ensemble, but always extraordinary in solo passages.
 She has star quality, and I look forward to hearing her again in Houston or elsewhere." - Culture Map

 “Megan Stapleton... has a crystalline, ethereal voice.
 She sings purely and seemingly effortlessly, even when delivering high notes that seem pulled from another realm.
 Her voice is never shrill, always confident and pure.
 And she's funny, too.
 Stapleton has a lyrical physicality; she is adept at using posturing and body language to make the most of the comedic moments.”